e-candeloro/Digital-Hormone-Model-Robotic-Swarm/README.md

 - **inhibitor_const**: amplitude constant for the hormone inhibitor distribution
 - **activator_sigma**: standard deviation constant for the hormone activator distribution
 - **inhibitor_sigma**: standard deviation constant for the hormone inhibitor distribution
+- **explosion_radius**: define the maximum explosion radius possible when pressing the explosion button

 #### IMPORTANT!
 The inhibitor sigma value must be greater that the activator sigma for simulation purposes.